jahnabiroy/SAT-Solver/README.md

-# Simple CDCL Solver
+# Simple CDCL-based SAT Solver

 This project was done as part of the COL876 (SAT Solvers and Automated Reasoning) course requirements.

-A basic CDCL solver has been implemented which utilises VSIDS for ordering variables until one point and then switches to Random Choice Ordering after a certain number of conflicts have been reached.
+A basic CDCL-based SAT solver has been implemented which utilises VSIDS for ordering variables until one point and then switches to Random Choice Ordering after a certain number of conflicts have been reached.
 Backjumping, which is crucial to CDCL Solvers is implemented by finding the UIP nodes, learning the new